 Upon review of the facts and circumstances, the Board finds and concludes that the applicant is entitled to relief from the St. Mary's County Comprehensive Zoning Ordinance.
 There are a number of factors that support this decision.
 First, in the case of Assateague Coastal Trust, Inc. v.
 Roy T. Schwalbach, et al., 448 Md.
 112, 2016, the Court of Appeals established the statutory definition for "unwarranted hardship" as used in the Critical Area law.
-The Court stated: (I)n order to establish an unwarranted hardship, the applicant has the burden of demonstrating that, without a variance, the applicant would be denied a use of the property that is both significant and reasonable.
+The Court stated:

+(I)n order to establish an unwarranted hardship, the applicant has the burden of demonstrating that, without a variance, the applicant would be denied a use of the property that is both significant and reasonable.
 In addition, the applicant has the burden of showing that such a use cannot be accomplished elsewhere on the Property without a variance.

 In this application the Board finds that denying the applicant's request would deprive the applicant of a use that would be "both significant and reasonable."

-Second, the property is almost completely enveloped in the 100-foot Critical Area Buffer and said lots were created before the Critical Area Program was started.
+Second, a significant portion of the Property is contained in the 100-foot Critical Area Buffer and said lots were created before the Critical Area Program was started.
 Other property owners with recorded lots that are constrained by similar conditions and the Critical Area provisions of the Ordinance do have the opportunity to file for a variance and seek relief from the regulations.

-Third, that the strict interpretation of the critical area provisions would prohibit the applicants from constructing two decks and a basement entryway, a right that is commonly enjoyed by other property owners in the Limited Development Area (LDA).
+Third, that the strict interpretation of the critical area provisions would prohibit the applicants from constructing an addition to their home and extending a deck, a right that is commonly enjoyed by other property owners in the Resource Conservation Area (RCA).